 Belt fault are most common root cause of self drive issues.

 A belt that’s too long or worn, can be a real pain.
 Often it’ll work fine when cold but as the belt heats up, it can slip.
 The only fix here is to fit the correct belt.
 Pulley’s are equally important, but give less trouble, commonly made from metal or plastic, you know which one lasts longer.

 Self Propelled Lawn Mower Wheels Won’t Turn?

+Now we’ll ge to the business end of this post – finding and fixing your self drive fault.
 Most mowers are rear wheel drive, that means the power goes to the rear wheels.
 But some mowers like Craftsman are front, and some higher spec models are four wheel drive.
 The first job, know which wheels do the driving.

-With that figured out, run the mower with drive engaged while the driving wheels are off the ground.
+Test 1 – Stat the mower and with drive engaged lift the driving wheels off the ground.

 With all wheels on the ground again and the the mower engine off.

-Apply the drive lever, and pull the mower back ways.
-If the driven wheels (usually rear) lock up, it indicates that your drive cable is in place, however it could still need adjustment, so check out my adjusting a drive cable post here (internal link) or there is a problem with the drive belt.
+1 – The driven wheels (usually rear) lock up – indicates your drive cable is in place.
+However it could still need adjustment, so check out adjusting a drive cable post here (internal link).
+It could also indicate a problem with the drive belt. (see below)